What is a belt lipectomy?

 You may need to stay overnight in the hospital after your surgery.
 Some people may

 be able to go home the same day as surgery.
 But this isn’t common.

 Your surgeon will tell you how to care for your wounds.
 Tell your surgeon if you have

 a lot of bleeding, severe draining, odor from the wound, redness, or a fever.
 If you

 have life-threatening symptoms, call 911.
-These include sudden shortness of breath
+These include sudden shortness of breath or chest pain.

 Your surgeon will also tell you how to limit your movements after surgery.
 You shouldn’t